opnfv/fuel/docs/configguide/installerconfig.rst

 one Fuel instance can manage several OpenStack instances/environments with different configurations, etc.

-To create a Fuel instance, follow the instructions provided
+To create a Fuel instance, follow the instructions provided in the installation instructions, see *Reference 13* in section *"Fuel associated references"* below..
-here: <TODO>

 Provisioning of aditional features and services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Although the plugins have already previously been installed, they are not per default enabled for the environment we just created.
-The plugins of you choice need to be enabled and configured.
+The plugins of your choice need to be enabled and configured.

-To enable a plugin, follow the instructions in the installation instructions <TODO>
+To enable a plugin, follow the installation instructions found in *Reference 13*, provided in section *"Fuel associated references"* below..

 For configuration of the plugins, please refer to the corresponding feature in the ????? <TODO>